CodeReclaimers/neat-python/docs/module_summaries.rst

       :param object config: The genome configuration object.

+    .. py:method:: compute_full_connections(config, direct)

+      Compute connections for a fully-connected feed-forward genome--each input connected to all hidden nodes (and output nodes if ``direct`` is set or there are no hidden nodes), each hidden node connected to all output nodes.
+(Recurrent genomes will also include node self-connections.)

+      :param object config: The genome configuration object
+      :param bool direct: Whether or not, if there are :term:`hidden nodes <hidden node>`, to include links directly from input to output.
+      :return: The list of connections, as (input :term:`key`, output key) tuples
+      :rtype: list(tuple(int,int))

     .. note::
       Waiting here since uncertain on exactly what will happen re full/partial connectivity specifications.
-(May wind up merging the above also.)
+(May wind up merging fs_neat ones above also.)

 .. index:: feed_forward
 .. index:: feedforward